 Dr. Alan Harrison, Queen’s Provost, supported the actions of Queen’s University in this case, saying, “We would never seek to censor anything that anyone says so long as it’s appropriately contextualized.”

 In the fall of 2008, University administrators hired six “student facilitators” to intervene anywhere on campus if they overheard “homophobic,” sexist, racist, or any “discriminatory” language.
 According to Queen’s, “they were tasked with spotting ‘spontaneous teaching moments’ concerning issues of race, religion, gender, sexual orientation, ability and social class, and to respond – either actively by posing questions to spur discussion, or more passively through activities like poster campaigns or movies.”

-The AMS shall not take positions on governmental policy or political issues that do not directly relate to Queen's University and its students, and commits itself to a general policy of political neutrality regarding such issues.
-The AMS acknowledges that its student representatives should not be elected on the basis of these political views.
-The AMS welcomes diversity of opinion and feels that a position of political neutrality can better foster openness and inclusivity than a politicized AMS.
+The AMS does not take positions on governmental policy or political issues that do not directly relate to Queen's University and its students, and commits itself to a strict policy of political neutrality regarding such issues.
+Moreover, the AMS recognizes that ideally its student representatives should not be elected on the basis of these political views.
+The AMS welcomes diversity of opinion and will at all times protect the rights of students to express themselves.

 The Men's Issues Awareness Society (MIAS) at Queen's hosted a discussion on March 27, 2014, at Stirling B of the Stirling Hall building at Queen’s University, titled "What's Equality Got To Do With it?
 Men's Issues and Feminism's Double Standards.”
 The event included a presentation by University of Ottawa professor Dr. Janice Fiamengo to discuss men's issues.